IHTSDO/snowstorm/docs/ecl-memberOf-query-performance-enhancement.md

 - A new index called `concepts-lookup` is introduced.
 - For eligible refset ids, referenced concept ids are precomputed and stored in this index.
 - ECL `"member of"` queries use this index to retrieve matches efficiently.
+- Snowstorm 10.8.2 is backward compatible with existing ECL queries that use the `member` index when there are no `concepts-lookup` generated for a given reference set ID.

 ---

 ## Enabling & Disabling Concepts Lookup

-- Enabled by default from version `10.8.0`
+- Enabled by default from version `10.8.2`
 - Concepts lookup is only generated for refsets that are self or descendants of:

   - `446609009 | Simple Type Refset|`